solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         CustomerId BETWEEN 100 and 200
     ```

-4. Check the materialized view overhead again:
+When we check the materialized view overhead again, we can observe there is now a delta stored by the materialized view which results in `TOTAL_ROWS` being greater than `BASE_VIEW_ROWS` and the `OVERHEAD_RATIO` being greater than 1.

     ```sql
     DBCC PDW_SHOWMATERIALIZEDVIEWOVERHEAD ( 'wwi_perf.mvCustomerSales' )